Eric Phipps: Honours

 Phipps was appointed Companion of the Order of St Michael and St George (CMG) in the 1920 New Year Honours, Commander of the Royal Victorian Order (CVO) in May 1922, Knight Commander of the Order of St Michael and St George (KCMG) in the 1927 Birthday Honours, Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1934, Knight Grand Cross of the Royal Victorian Order (GCVO) in 1939, and Knight Grand Cross of the Order of the Bath (GCB) in 1941.
 He was appointed to the Privy Council in 1933, entitling him to the style "The Right Honourable".
 He also held the Grand Cross of the Legion d'Honneur and was a Commander of the Order of Leopold II of Belgium.

 In 1943 he served as High Sheriff of Wiltshire.

-Family
+Personal life

 Phipps married Yvonne de Louvencourt in 1907.
-After her death in 1909 he married Frances Ward, daughter of the sculptor Herbert Ward, in 1911.
+After her death in 1909 he married Frances Ward (1893–1988), daughter of the sculptor Herbert Ward, in 1911.
 He had six children, all by his second wife: